a-asaker/Packet-Sniffer/README.md

 # Packet-Sniffer
-Python Packet Sniffer For Network Packets Sniffing And Analyzing
+ Packet Sniffer Is A Python3-Project For Network Packets Sniffing And Analyzing.

+ Coded By : a-asaker

+# Note That ==>
+  To Run This Project Properly You Should Run This As 'Root' .

+  This Project Doesn't Supported By Windows , Because It's A Raw Socket Project.